-Nothing can make a car owner panic more than a puddle—or even a few spots—on the ground underneath their car.
+Nothing can make a car owner panic more than a few spots, or even a puddle, under your car.
 The good news is that those spots of fluid may mean nothing; the bad news is that fluid under your car can signal a major problem.
 If you’re wondering why is my car leaking, the key to figuring out the difference between a non-issue and a major auto repair is getting down on your hands and knees and determining the color of the fluid (to make identifying the fluid easier, put a sheet of paper under the leak).

 Clear = water.
 If you find water leaking after your AC is running, don’t worry.
 It’s normal to have water dripping under your car off of the AC condenser.

 Yellow = coolant.
-Coolant leaks can mean any number of minor or major problems, from a leaking radiator, coolant pump or heater core.
+Coolant leaks can mean any number of minor or major problems with your air conditioning, from a leaking radiator, coolant pump or heater core.
 A major signal that your problem is your heater core: smelling a strange odor whenever your heater is on.
 If you suspect a coolant leak, schedule an appointment with us, today!
 Your car may need a specific type of coolant for various functions and controlling the temperature of your engine; repairs need to be made.

 Black = engine oil.
 Usually oil leaking is from a degrading gasket or seal, and should be checked by a mechanic so it doesn’t get worse.
 Even though an oil leak is a common car leak, it’s not normal for a car to lose oil.
 Remember, oil is vital to proper lubrication in your engine; make sure you bring this to our attention the next time you schedule an oil change appointment.

 Reddish brown = power steering fluid.
 Ever notice how easy it is to turn the wheel of your car and turn it?
 That’s because of power steering fluid and the power steering pump.
 If you notice power steering fluid leaking, most likely the seals and O rings are starting to break down; if the leak persists, the whole system could fail.